The goal of many startup companies is to become a scalable business. Unfortunately, there is some confusion about what it really means to scale up.

 An Advisory Board: 7 Reasons They Are Critical to the Scalable Start-Up

 The key is significant monetizable demand.
 While scalable business models have the potential for earning high profits, that potential is only fulfilled when demand actually drives revenues up.
-Always consider the competitors within the marketplace, as they will affect your business directly.
+Always consider the competitors in the marketplace, as they will affect your business directly.

 7 Steps to Assess Your Concept’s Competitive Environment